Turbulence forces Delta flight to land and sends 25 people to hospitals

 Earlier that month, severe storms in southern Germany forced a Ryanair flight to make an emergency landing after violent turbulence injured nine people on board, German police said.
 The flight was traveling from Berlin to Milan with 179 passengers and six crew members.
 Eight passengers and one crew member were hurt.

 A United Airlines flight from San Francisco to Singapore experienced severe turbulence in March.
-At the time, the plane carrying 174 passengers and 14 crew members were flying over the Philippines.
-Five people were injured and the plane was able to land safely in Singapore.
+At the time, the plane carrying 174 passengers and 14 crew members was flying over the Philippines.
+Five people were injured and the plane landed safely in Singapore.

 Several flights were diverted to Waco, Texas, on March 3, because of turbulence.
-Five people were injured aboard one of them, a United Express plane flying from Springfield, Missouri, to Houston.
+Five people were injured aboard a United Express flight from Springfield, Missouri, to Houston.

 A man was killed when a Singapore Airlines flight hit severe turbulence in May 2024, the first person to die from turbulence on a major airline in several decades.